 - In certain cases, the alternative to erasure of your data is restriction of the processing of your personal data (Art.
 18 GDPR).
 Here, it holds: if you let us know how you wish to proceed, then we will examine the statutory requirements and find a way to compensate your and our interests.

 - If you are of the opinion that we do not comply with the data protection requirements for the processing of your data on these websites, you can complain to a data protection supervisory authority.
 You will find a list of all the European data protection supervisory authorities here: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html

 Right to object

-If you would like to exercise your right to object, sending an email to info(at)trioptics.com is sufficient.
-We will then review your request and contact you with the result.
-You may also contact the above address if you have any questions about this data privacy statement or about data protection at TRIOPTICS.
+If you would like to make use of your right to object, an e-mail to info(at)trioptics.com is sufficient.
+We will then examine your problem and contact you with an outcome.
+You can also contact this address if you have questions on this privacy statement or on data protection at TRIOPTICS.